 When you are job searching, being able to provide solid employment recommendations is always important.
-Asking the right people in the most effective way for a reference can greatly impact the ultimate quality of your recommendations, and help you get hired.
+Asking the right people in the most effective way for a reference can impact the quality of your recommendations, and help you get hired.

-Be Selective About Who You Ask for a Recommendation
+Who To Ask for a Recommendation

 Use Email to Request a Recommendation

 When asking someone to recommend you, send them an email request.
-This way reluctant writers can carefully choose the wording for their response and don't have to look you in the eye in order to decline.
+This way, reluctant writers can carefully choose the wording for their response and don't have to look you in the eye in order to decline.

-You might ask, "Do you know me in a way that would allow you to write a really positive recommendation"?
+You might ask, "Do you know me in a way that would allow you to write a really positive recommendation?"
 With your initial request, you should also mention that you’ll provide some additional background information to help should they choose to write for you.

-What Type of Information to Provide to Your References
+Information to Provide to Your References

 When a prospective reference writer confirms an interest in acting as a reference for you, it’s important that you provide them with as much information as possible.
 Don’t leave the writer floundering and trying to figure out the job you’re applying for or why exactly you’d be so good at it.
-Here’s a look at some of the type of information that might be helpful for your recommendation writer to have:
+Here’s a look at some of the information that might be helpful for your recommendation writer to have:

-1. A copy of your resume.
-This will provide the person giving you the recommendation a comprehensive summary of your background.
+A copy of your resume.
+This will provide the person giving you the recommendation with a comprehensive summary of your background.
 Even someone who knows you well will benefit from being able to review your resume.

 The address of your LinkedIn profile.
 This is especially important if you’ve included some highly laudatory recommendations and skill endorsements on your profile.
 Your recommender may be even more comfortable praising you after seeing these positive comments.